-Roughly half of college students change their major at least once before graduation, and many do so two or three times.
-Declaring a new major can come with a downside, so it's important to give it thoughtful consideration before proceeding.
+Many college students end up changing their major at least once before graduation.
+Declaring a new major can come with downsides, though, so it's important to give it thoughtful consideration before proceeding.
 Learn 10 questions to consider while weighing a change in major.

-1. Are you enjoying coursework in your major?
+1. Are you enjoying the coursework in your major?

 Even if you were unequivocal when you declared a major, your feelings might have changed.
 Trying to push yourself through another year or two of classes you don't enjoy isn't a recipe for success.
-You're not likely to be motivated to excel.
-If you no longer like your courses, it may be time for a change.
+Maybe you're still getting good grades, but if you've lost the passion you once had for your major, it could be time for a change.

 2. Does your major support your current academic goals?